MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 3. Select the **More environment actions** button (...) next to the default instance, and then select **Manage environment**.

     ![Manage Environment](media/powerapps-manage-environment.PNG "Manage Environment")

+    >[!NOTE]
+    >The default environment/instance doesn't have backup/restore functionality and is not meant for trial purposes.
+If you need to set up a production environment, see [Set up production environment](setup-production-environment.md).

 4. Change the name of the environment (for example, Guides_*anyname*), and then select **Create my database**.